1760 - British three pronged attack against Montreal

 On September 5, Amherst spent the day repairing his boats at Île Perrot.

 In the morning of September 6, British troops embarked again.
 The French mounted volunteers who were observing Amhert's Army then retired from Île Perrot to Lachine, 11 km from Montréal, which they reached at the same time than the advanced elements of Amherst's Army who pursued them.
 By 11:00 a.m., Amherst's Army had landed unopposed at Lachine and marched without delay on Montréal.
 The French army retired within the walls of the town and Amherst encamped 1 km from Montréal.
 By then, all Canadians had deserted and only 2,000 French regulars were available for the defence of the town.
 The town was a long, narrow assemblage of wooden or stone houses, one or two stories high, above which rose the peaked towers of the Seminary, the spires of three churches, the walls of four convents, with the trees of their adjacent gardens, and, conspicuous at the lower end, a high mound of earth, crowned by a redoubt, where a few cannon were mounted.
-The whole was surrounded by a shallow moat and a bastioned stone wall, made for defence against Indians, and incapable of resisting cannon.
+The whole was surrounded by a shallow moat and a bastioned stone wall, made for defence against Native American warriors, and incapable of resisting cannon.

 In the morning of September 7, Amherst encamped above the place on the eastern side with the British Main Army, Murray landed to encamp below it; and Vaudreuil, looking across the Saint-Laurent, could see the tents of Haviland's little army on the southern shore.
 The town was crowded with non-combatant refugees.
 Here, too, was nearly all the remaining force of Canada, consisting of 2,200 troops of the line and some 200 men of the Compagnies Franches de la Marine; for all the Canadians had by this time gone home.
 Many of the regulars, especially of the Compagnies Franches de la Marine, had also deserted; and the rest were so broken in discipline that their officers were forced to use entreaties instead of commands.
-The three British armies encamped around the city amounted to 17,000 men; Amherst was bringing up his cannon from Lachine, and the fortifications of Montréal were contemptible except for defence against Indians.
+The three British armies encamped around the city amounted to 17,000 men; Amherst was bringing up his cannon from Lachine, and the fortifications of Montréal were contemptible except for defence against Native American warriors.

 During the night of September 7 to 8, the Marquis de Vaudreuil, the French governor of Canada, called a council of war.
-It was resolved that since all the militia and many of the regulars had abandoned the army, and the Indian allies of France had gone over to the enemy, further resistance was impossible.
+It was resolved that since all the militia and many of the regulars had abandoned the army, and the Native American allies of France had gone over to the enemy, further resistance was impossible.
 Bougainville was sent to ask for a suspension of arms for one month.
 His request was rejected and Amherst gave the French six hours to take their final decision.
 Vaudreuil then laid before the assembled officers a long paper that he had drawn up, containing 55 articles of capitulation to be proposed to the British; and these were unanimously approved.

 In the morning of September 8, the inhabitants of Montréal refused to take arms.
 A battalion of the Compagnies Franches de la Marine was still stationed at Île Sainte-Hélène.
 The Marie had been fully armed as well as the 2 half-galleys and the batteries of Île Sainte-Hélène and the rest of the French Army had been posted along the walls of Montréal.
 At 10:00 a.m., Murray's army landed at Pointe-aux-Trembles and marched to Longue-Pointe.
 At 10:00 a.m., Bougainville carried the articles of capitulation to the tent of Amherst.
 He granted the greater part, modified some, and flatly refused others.
 That which the French officers thought more important than all the rest was the provision that the troops should march out with arms, cannon, and the honours of war; to which it was replied: "The whole garrison of Montréal and all other French troops in Canada must lay down their arms, and shall not serve during the present war."
 This demand was felt to be intolerable.
 Vaudreuil sent Bougainville back to remonstrate; but Amherst was inflexible.
 Then Lévis tried to shake his resolution, and sent him an officer with the following note: "I send your Excellency M. de la Pause, assistant quartermaster-general of the army, on the subject of the too rigorous article which you dictate to the troops by the capitulation, to which it would not be possible for us to subscribe."
 Amherst answered the envoy: "I am fully resolved, for the infamous part the troops of France have acted in exciting the savages to perpetrate the most horrid and unheard of barbarities in the whole progress of the war, and for other open treacheries and flagrant breaches of faith, to manifest to all the world by this capitulation my detestation of such practices;" and he dismissed La Pause with a short note, refusing to change the conditions.
 Finally, at 8:00 a.m., despite expostulation which rose almost to the point of mutiny on the part of Lévis, the capitulation was signed.
 Lévis gave orders to his battalions to burn their colours.
 In the evening, Murray's Corps advanced up to the Récollets suburbs.

 By this capitulation, Canada and all its dependencies passed to the British crown.
 French officers, civil and military, with French troops and sailors, were to be sent to France in British ships.
 Free exercise of religion was assured to the people of the colony, and the religious communities were to retain their possessions, rights, and privileges.
-All persons who might wish to retire to France were allowed to do so, and the Canadians were to remain in full enjoyment of feudal and other property, including black and Indian slaves.
+All persons who might wish to retire to France were allowed to do so, and the Canadians were to remain in full enjoyment of feudal and other property, including black and Native American slaves.
 Thus, half a continent passed into the hands of Great Britain.
 The same day, Haviland arrived on the southern shore against Amherst's camp.
 The junction was sufficiently complete, and the work of the campaign was practically done.

 On September 9, a British detachment with some artillery entered into Montréal and took position on the Places d'Armes where, one after the other, the French battalions deposited arms before returning to their camp on the ramparts where they were reviewed by Lévis.
 The British then took possession of all posts within Montréal.
 By this date, the French Army in Canada were reduced to the following forces.